nodejs/node/deps/uv/README.md

 ### Windows

 First, [Python][] 2.6 or 2.7 must be installed as it is required by [GYP][].
-If python is not in your path set the environment variable `PYTHON` to its location.
+If python is not in your path, set the environment variable `PYTHON` to its location.
 For example: `set PYTHON=C:\Python27\python.exe`

 To build with Visual Studio, launch a git shell (e.g. Cmd or PowerShell)